 Hike Up to the Lighthouse (El Faro) for Sunset

 This is one of my favorite sunset spots in all of Mexico.
-I mean, where else can you get an unobstructed view of the vast ocean, blue lagoons, dense jungles, and pastel mountain ranges.
-I could have stayed up here all day, just watching the boats go to and fro, seeing the surfers catch their waves, and the birds fly errantly.
+I mean, where else can you get an unobstructed view of the vast ocean, blue lagoons, dense jungles, and pastel mountain ranges?
+I could have stayed up here all day, just watching the boats go to and fro, seeing the surfers catch their waves, and the flocks of birds fly errantly.

 To get here, you can catch a boat from the dock for 10 pesos to the other island.
 Walk behind the beachside restaurants and turn right.
 After a few meters, you’ll see a sign that marks Playa El Faro.
 Hike up the hill, and take a right towards the lighthouse when you come to an intersection.
 Climb the stairs up the lighthouse and enjoy the breathtaking views.